RuffledZest/Eth_Avax_Intermediate_Project_4/README.md

-# Project Title: Degan Token
+# Project Title: Degen Token

 A Smart Contract for Degen Token (custom ERC 20 Token) deployed on Fuji Network.
 It has Features like mint, burn , transfer token, Redeem token for NFTs, check token Balance.